chrisib/EuroPi/software/contrib/pams.md

   - `Trigger`: the clock will toggle between the running & stopped states on a rising edge
   - `Reset`: the clock will not change, but all waveforms & euclidean patterns will reset to the beginning
+  - `Ext.
+Clk`: the input signal is assumed to be a 48 PPQN clock source, which will advance the clock on the rising edge
 - `Stop-Rst` -- Stop & Reset: if true, all waves & euclidean patterns will reset when the clock starts.
 Otherwise they will continue from where they stopped